HelloAIXIAOJI/JLang/docs/syntax_en.md

-# JLang Syntax Reference
+# JiLang Syntax Reference

-This document provides a detailed description of the JLang programming language syntax.
-JLang is a JSON-based programming language that allows you to write programs using familiar JSON structure while providing programming features like variables, loops, conditionals, and functions.
+This document provides a detailed description of the JiLang programming language syntax.
+JiLang is a JSON-based programming language that allows you to write programs using familiar JSON structure while providing programming features like variables, loops, conditionals, and functions.

 ## Table of Contents